Shigoto-dev19/sha256-o1js/REPORT.md

 - Move the `bitwiseAdditionMod32` function from "preprocessing.ts" to "functions.ts" file.
 - Add preprocessing tests for empty string case.
 - Add `BinaryString` type to inhibit confusion from the casual *string* type from a string of binary number.
-    - **NOTE:** This type is set now for readability but later it will be set as constrainted subtype of string that contains only '0' and '1' such as '0101010110011110'.
+    - **NOTE:** This type is set now for readability but later it will be set as constrainted generic subtype of string that contains only '0' and '1' such as '0101010110011110'.
 - Add new file `utils.ts` that contains all binary conversion utilities
     - Move `binaryToHex` function from **index.ts** to **utils.ts** file.
     - Move `bstringToBoolArray`, `stringToBoolArray` and `numberToBoolArray` functions from **preprocessing.ts** to **utils.ts** file.